AndreMaz/transformer-pointer-critic/Arch_Rationale.md

 **Claim**: Given a set of items and the backpacks, it is possible to select them (by pointing) in a ___specific___ way that generates (near) optimal picking and placing sequence.

-**Goal of Pointer-Network** Given a set of items and a backpack, the goal of the Pointer-Network is to sequentially point to the indexes of the input and, therefore, generate a sequence by which each item will be placed at a specific backpack.

-**Double Pointer-Network Rationale** Each iteration in Multiple Knapsack Problem consists of two decisions: `1)` item selection; `2)` backpack selection.
+**Multiple Knapsack Problem Decision Tree** Each iteration in Multiple Knapsack Problem consists of two decisions: `1)` item selection; `2)` backpack selection.

 **Graphical representation of the decision tree**
 ![decision_tree](./media/decision_tree.png)
 > Note: In this case Item 2 was selected during the first decision step.

 After selecting a specific item and placing it at a specific backpack the state of the problem changes, i.e., we have one less item to select and the capacity of the backpack is now different.
 Once the item is inserted it cannot be extracted, hence a careful selection and placement must be done throughout the whole process.

+**Goal of Double Pointer-Network** Given a set of items and a backpack, the goal of the Pointer-Network is to sequentially point to the indexes of the input and, therefore, generate a sequence by which each item will be placed at a specific backpack.

 The idea of Double Pointer-Network is to mimic this two decision process with two dedicated neural networks.
 The first one will be responsible for selecting the item and the second one will be responsible for selecting the appropriate backpack for the item.